Monday John 14:22-31, 10:27-30; Matthew 3:16-17 John 14:22-31, like John’s baptism of Jesus, displays the loving collaboration among the three...

 We look forward to when we can meet together in person.
 What a celebration that will be!
 In the meantime, let’s stay connected in these ways to embody our mission together: to be a worshipping community, inviting everyone to join in the journey of becoming fully devoted followers of Jesus, loving God and his world.

 Thank you for your faithful giving over these last three weeks we have been apart.
 We are seeking to steward these resources well, and you can continue to give online at glenkirkchurch.org/give.
-Just this week we were able to provide groceries for 17 international students who are stranded at their university without consistent food services.
+Just last month we were able to provide groceries for 17 international students who are stranded at their university without consistent food services.
 One of our members dropped off care packages to a dozen of our older members.
+Others have baked cookies and delivered to local seniors.
 We continue to support all our mission partners, both internationally and local.

 God is with us during this season, as he has been with God’s people during difficult times in the past.
 He is inviting us to new ways of trusting him, innovative ways of loving him (like worshipping via livestream), and creative ways of serving him.
 We may feel caught off guard, but I can’t help but believe that God has been preparing us for this season for a long time.
 So let’s cling to the promise that, “being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus” (Philippians 1:6).